Fall-Back/Patterns/Tiny FallBack Styles/README.md

 * `body` - here we set a sans-serif font, bump the line height, give it some space and a max-w9dth to prevent super-long lines of text on wider screens.
 * `img` - prevent images form breaking out of the viewport, plus a really old IE thing to stop them looking terrible.
 * `[hidden]` - older browsers don't support this, with this they do.
 * `main` - for older, non-supporting browsers where it would default to `inline`.
-I should probably add the other newer elements, but so far I havn't needed to.
+I should probably add the other newer elements, but so far I haven't needed to.
 * `hr` - I use these a lot because they make good visual separators in Failed/No CSS scenarios, so make them look tidier.
 * `fieldset` - tidy the border for these.
 * `pre` - make these behave better by default.